tvrzna/emptty/README.md

 `XINITRC_LAUNCH` Starts Xorg desktop with calling "\~/.xinitrc" script, if is true, file exists and selected WM/DE is Xorg session, it overrides DBUS_LAUNCH.
 If `.emptty` is handled as script, this config is overriden to false.

+`VERTICAL_SELECTION` Prints available WM/DE each on new line instead of printing on single line.

 #### /etc/emptty/motd
 Custom file, that prints your own MOTD.
 Reading this file supports colors (e.g. `\x1b[31m` or `\033[32m`).